Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Conclusion

 In this work, we addressed the challenge of hierarchical tax code prediction, a mission-critical yet previously underexplored task in large-scale invoicing systems.
 We introduced \name{}, a semantically aligned and expert-guided prediction framework that unifies hierarchical modeling and semantic reasoning.
 By combining a feature-gating MoE classifier for structure-aware routing with an LLM-distilled semantic consistency task, Taxon effectively bridges the gap between textual product descriptions and formal tax definitions.
 Our multi-source data pipeline further ensures robustness to noisy supervision and incomplete metadata, reflecting realistic e-commerce scenarios.

 Comprehensive experiments on both internal and public datasets demonstrate that Taxon substantially outperforms representative hierarchical and semantic baselines across all evaluation levels.
 Notably, our analysis revealed that residual errors primarily arise from structural inconsistencies in intermediate nodes rather than from semantic misunderstanding at the leaf level.
 Motivated by this insight, we introduced the \textit{RePath} procedure, which reconstructs the hierarchical path from leaf predictions to enforce logical path validity.
 This simple yet effective post-processing step consistently enhances path-level $F_{1}$, confirming that accurate leaf predictions can reliably recover the full taxonomic structure.
+Looking forward, we plan to integrate \textit{RePath}-style structural correction into the training objective, e.g., via differentiable path-validity constraints or joint structured decoding, so that the model learns end-to-end hierarchical consistency rather than relying on post-processing.